Ryael/neon-shore/TESTING.md

   - This is where they're greeted by a shipping and payment form on the left side, and a summary of their order on the right.
   - The user is given ample time to fill out their order and review it at their leisure.

-28. As an admin, I want to be able to add a product so that I can add new products to the store via the product management menu.
+28. As an admin, I want to be able to add a new product to the store via the product management menu.

   - Upon navigating to the profile as an admin, the profile tabs on the left change slightly.
 "Wishlist" is now replaced by "Admin", as admins will have no need for a wishlist on their own store.
   - The description of the very first profile page informs the admin of their ability to add products and redirects them with a button.
   - Once they navigate to the add product menu, they are able to fill out a short form and upload an image to create a new product.

-29. As an admin, I want to be able to edit a product so that I can change the product details via the product management menu.
+29. As an admin, I want to be able to edit a product by changing the product details via the product management menu.

-  - In order for an admin to edit products, they must first navigate to the store where all the products are displayed.
+  - For an admin to edit products, they must first navigate to the store where all the products are displayed.
-  - Each product has two buttons on the far right: 1) an edit "pencil" icon and 2) a delete "bin" icon.
+  - Each product has two buttons on the far right: 1) an edit “pencil” icon and 2) a delete “bin” icon.
 1) allows admins to edit products.
   - This can also be done via the detailed product view.

-30. As an admin, I want to be able to delete the product so that I can remove products that are out of stock or have been discontinued via the product management menu.
+30. As an admin, I want to be able to delete the product, so that I can remove products that are out of stock or have been discontinued via the product management menu.

-  - In order for an admin to delete products, they must first navigate to the store where all the products are displayed.
+  - For an admin to delete products, they must first navigate to the store where all the products are displayed.
   - Each product has two buttons on the far right: 1) an edit "pencil" icon and 2) a delete "bin" icon.
 2) allows admins to delete products.
   - This can also be done via the detailed product view.